 - Tables shall have not more than 10 columns and 25 rows.

-- Tabled are numbered in Arabic numerals consecutively in their order of citation in text
+- Tabled should be numbered in Arabic numerals consecutively in their order of citation in text.

-- A brief title is given for each table.
+- A brief title should be given for each table.

-- Abbreviations used in the table shall be explained in the foot notes
+- Abbreviations used in the table should be explained in the foot notes

-- Tables borrowed, adapted or modified from other sources shall be duly acknowledged after due permission.
+- Tables borrowed, adapted or modified from other sources should be duly acknowledged after due permission.

-- For online submissions, jpeg is the most suitable format, though the other formats (tiff, gif) are also acceptable.
+- Jpeg is the most suitable format, though the other formats (tiff, gif) are also acceptable.

-- When symbols, arrows or letters are used to identify parts of the illustrations, each one is explained in the legend. - The internal scale, magnification and the method of staining are mentioned in photomicrographs.
+- When symbols, arrows or letters are used to identify parts of the illustrations, each one should be explained in the legend. - The internal scale, magnification and the method of staining should be mentioned in photomicrographs.